Louisbu/hybrid_ivp/README.md

 In addition, all docstrings shall be in the numpy format.

-## Getting Started
+# Getting Started

+This package is purely written in Python and it depends on [Scipy](https://scipy.org/), [Numpy](https://numpy.org/), and Google's [JAX](https://github.com/google/jax) with their dependencies.
+All packages and dependencies are listed in [requirements.txt](./requirements.txt).

-### Install dependencies
+## Install dependencies

-There are two options, depending on whether you use conda or not:
+There are two install options, we recommend installing an environment using [`conda`](https://docs.conda.io/en/latest/miniconda.html#installing).
+However it would work with a regular `pip` install.

 - Conda:
   ```
   conda env create -f environment.yml --force
   ```
+  Make sure to activate the conda environment once installation is finished.
 - Pip:
   ```
   pip install -r requirements.txt